Viral Hemorrhagic Fevers

 - Contact with an infected animal during care or slaughtering

-- Person-to-person contact with infected body fluids or indirectly through contaminated objects such as needles
+- Person-to-person contact with infected bodily fluids or indirectly through contaminated objects such as needles

 If you live in or travel to areas where viral hemorrhagic fevers are common, you should take precautions to protect yourself from infection by:

-- Avoiding close physical contact with infected people and their body fluids
+- Avoiding close physical contact with infected people and their bodily fluids

 - Control rodent populations